TWINGSISTER/GeogebraMultilanguageTranslator/README.md

 # Geogebra (GGB) Preprocessor
-This repo offers  two online services that modify .ggb GGB files.
-The two services are a Translator to build a multilingial version of an existing GGB activities and a Reporter that adds facility to track students work and output student's progress as an HTML file containing a set of PDF snapshots of the student's activity.
+This repo offers  three online services that modify .ggb GGB files.
+The three services are a Translator to build a multilingial version of an existing GGB activities and a Reporter that adds facility to track students work and output student's progress as an HTML file containing a set of PDF snapshots of the student's activity.
+The third service is an extension of the second that supports batch operations for editing a bunch of ggb files that needs some bookkeping to fit in a certain scheme.
 # Geogebra (GGB) Report Support
 This first package in this repo offers an online services to modify Geogebra (GGB) .ggb files.
 The repository contains all the code to run these services.
 You can use it online or copy this locally.
 If you use the local version you  must load the index